For the latest update on Covid-19 from Connecting Classrooms, click here.

 Our international partnerships are at the heart of everything we do.
 They enable young people to:

 - understand issues of worldwide importance

 - gain a sense of social responsibility

 - develop skills to succeed in the global economy.

-The British Council delivers the programme in partnership with the UK government Department for International Development (DFID).
+The British Council delivers the programme in partnership with the Foreign, Commonwealth & Development Office (FCDO).

 How we're connecting classrooms

 Classrooms are connected in a variety of ways, including partnerships, online collaborations, grants for teachers to visit their partner schools, professional development opportunities and the International School Award (ISA).